Sylvia Brown, Dean

 Upon admission to the College of Nursing students are required to complete all admission and clinical requirements including criminal background check, drug screen, immunizations.
 Once admitted, students will be notified with specific instructions in completing the College of Nursing requirements.
 Specific health requirements and performance standards are stated in the College of Nursing Undergraduate Student Handbook .

-The College of Nursing utilizes diagnostic tests throughout the CON undergraduate curriculum.
+The College of Nursing utilizes standardized, diagnostic tests throughout the CON undergraduate curriculum.
 Tests may also be required prior to admission, during the semester, or near the completion of the semester.
 Results are used to assist students from entrance to graduation in determining nursing content that has been mastered.
 Various enhancement materials are used to assist with identified weaknesses.

 Credit for courses in the College of Nursing is determined by the following formula: one classroom/lecture hour per week equals 1 s.h. credit; two lab or seminar hours per week equals 1 s.h. credit; and three practicum hours per week equals 1 s.h. credit.